 In other words, they didn’t have much choice.
 At the same time, the speed at which they’ve thrown over their economy and changed their thinking has been phenomenal.
 As they’ve gone from one of the worst offenders to one of the strongest champions for green technology.

 Mongolia was not so long ago one of the most commodity have countries in the world.
-As a result, relying almost exclusively on mining and resource gathering.
-But rather thangoing the way of other resource-rich countries – such as Russia and Venezuela.
+As a country relying almost exclusively on mining and resource gathering.
+But rather than going the way of other resource-rich countries – such as Russia and Venezuela.
 Then who did not diversify, Mongolia successfully used that wealth to create an economy which is far more sustainable today.

 They invested in education and infrastructure which in turn allowed new nascent industries to be developed.
 These, in turn, have created the opportunity for its people to move out of commodities and into more sustainable fields and areas.